Master of Disaster Management > About the programme

 The Master of Disaster Management Programme

-In order to meet these needs for a more holistic approach to Disaster Management, the University of Copenhagen is offering a master programme, based on the above philosophy – a Master of Disaster Management.
+In response to this demand, the University of Copenhagen is offering a master programme, based on the above philosophy – a Master of Disaster Management.

-The Master of Disaster Management is relevant for all professions (doctors, engineers, military officers, social scientists, nurses, logisticians, risk managers, decision makers etc) working with Disaster Management.
-This means a broad array of people working in national authorities, international organisations (UN, Red Cross/Crescent Movement, EU etc), public services (health, energy, water) and relief/aid organisations.
+The Master of Disaster Management is relevant to a lot of professions and is designed to accommodate various disciplinary backgrounds - risk managers, engineers, doctors, nurses, military officers, social scientists, logisticians, journalists, etc. This means a broad array of people working in national authorities, international organisations (e.g. UN, Red Cross/Red Crescent Movement, EU), public services (civil protection, health, energy, water) and humanitarian organisations (e.g. MSF, Oxfam, DEMA)